BrendanNolan/obsidian/git.md

 rebased a commit from `feature` on top of `master`, `HEAD` will refer to the top commit of `master` itself.
 Keep this in mind when resolving conflicts, e.g. with [[vim## Resolving Conflicts With vim fugitive|vim fugitive]].

+# Hooks

+Hooks are essentially custom scripts that run automatically after a certain `git` command runs.
+For example, if you want to run a script after a commit, put that script in the file `.git/hooks/post-commit` (you may need to create this file) and make sure that `.git/hooks/post-commit` is executable.
+(For an example, see my `dotfiles` repo, for a post-commit hook that reruns the GNU `stow` utility to make sure that all of my dotfile symlinks are in order).